akeneo/pim-api-docs/content/concepts/asset-manager.md

 }
 ```

-#### Select via identifier attribute
+#### Selection per identifier attribute

 To associate your assets to a given set of products, you can use their identifier.
 In this case, use the code of the identifier attribute you have in your product family as the `FIELD_NAME`.

-The table below summarizes the operators available when you select via identifier attribute as well as the allowed value type you can have as a `VALUE`.
+The table below summarizes the operators available when you select per identifier attribute as well as the allowed value type you can have as a `VALUE`.

 | Operator | Allowed value type | Selection description |
 | ----------------- | -------------- | ------------------ |